+If you write in the limited or close third person, it’s as though you are holding the camera, but you can only follow a single character.
+For example, J. K. Rowling uses the limited third person in her Harry Potter series, shaping the narrative through Harry’s perspective.

-If you choose limited ‘close’ third person, then you’re also going to give one character the camera but you’ll use he/she/him/her as your pronouns.
-As with first person, if you give the wife the camera events will be limited to what she experiences and knows but you will use the 3rd person pronouns
+In our example, if you focus the camera on the wife, your view will be limited to what she knows and experiences.
+This is similar to the first-person POV, but you will use third-person pronouns (‘she’/‘her’/‘hers’) to describe her thoughts, feelings and actions:

 She feels anxious.
-Her footsteps echo down the passage and the walls are lined with photographs of their supposedly happy wedding.
+Her footsteps echo down the passage, which is lined with photographs of their supposedly happy wedding.
 Mr and Mrs Harold James they are.
 Her husband left in a rage and in a hurry.
 He has been gone for hours.
 He is angry because she would not transfer her inheritance to their joint bank account.
 She believes he is in the local bar, drinking away his sorrows.
 She believes he thinks she is no more than a pretty face.

-JK Rowling chose limited 3rd person for her Harry Potter Series.
-So in a sense, Harry Potter holds the camera in this series.

-Who do you want to hold the camera?

-Now, let’s take the camera from the wife and give it to the assassin:

-Another of these greedy men came to see me today.
-I have no sympathy for him.
-He wants his wife bumped off.
-He wants her money.
-I have no sympathy for her either.
-I am a professional.

-Do you like the assassin?
-Do you want to write a whole novel from his perspective?
-Deciding who you give the camera to dramatically changes the tone of what you write and also how events unfold.
-When you are deciding to use first person or close third generally you would choose to give the camera to the character you identify as your main character - this would be the character you care about most because using close 3rd or first person creates an intimate account from the perspective of the character ‘holding the camera’.

-Omniscient 3rd Person
+Omniscient third person

-In Omnicient or ‘general’ third person, the view is wider; it’s a bit like giving the camera to a photographer who is not one of the characters but can see all the characters, can follow the characters and has insight into what they are all thinking.
-In our story with the wife, the husband and the assassin an omniscient 3rd person view of the scene in question might look like this:
+In the omniscient or general third person, the view is wider.
+It’s like giving the camera to an all-knowing observer who can see and follow all the characters and knows what each of them is thinking.
+In our story, an omniscient third-person view of the scene might look like this:

 It is widely known that men of no fortune often hone in on women of great means.
 And in this manner Harold James, who did not much like his new wife, found he liked her less every day since she had refused to share her money with him.
-Alicia James nee Getty, was pretty but not a fool and although she feared her husband’s strength, she had no intention of allowing him free reign with her money.
+Alicia James née Getty, was pretty but not a fool and although she feared her husband’s strength, she had no intention of allowing him free rein with her money.
 And so it was that Harold found himself knocking on the door of Everready Roger, whose reputation was based on his perpetual willingness to remove unwanted citizens.
-Everready did not like people and he did like money and so he hever had a problem with killing for cash.
-Thus while Alicia imagined her husband to be drinking away his sorrows, the husband in question was in fact selecting from a calendar on the desk of Everready Rodger, a good date for her demise.
+Everready did not like people but he did like money, and so he never had a problem with killing for cash.
+Thus, while Alicia imagined her husband to be drinking away his sorrows, he was, in fact, selecting from a calendar on the desk of Everready Roger a good date for her demise.

-In this scene now the view is more general, there is insight into the perspectives of all three characters and you are able to show what everyone is up to at the same time.
-When writing fiction, omniscient 3rd person is the most flexible choice.
+In this scene, the view provides insight into the perspectives of all three characters and it shows what everyone is up to at the same time.
+When writing fiction, the omniscient third person is the most flexible choice, giving you the scope to explore the experiences of many characters in your story.